obweger/modster/README.md

 yarn install modster-plugin-hello-world
 ```

-... and add it to your `.codemods.js`, following the [`eslint`-style plugin name convention](https://github.com/obweger/plugin-name-to-package-name):
+... and add it to your `.codemods.js`, following the [`eslint`-style plugin naming convention](https://github.com/obweger/plugin-name-to-package-name):

 ```diff
 module.exports = {